Class Schedule

 📌 Course Eligibility & Prerequisites

-The Pediatric Advanced Life Support (PALS) Renewal Course is intended for healthcare providers who respond to pediatric emergencies in infants and children, including personnel in emergency response, emergency medicine, intensive care, and critical care units.
+The Pediatric Advanced Life Support (PALS) Update Course is intended for healthcare providers who respond to pediatric emergencies in infants and children, including personnel in emergency response, emergency medicine, intensive care, and critical care units.

 To attend this course, you must meet both of the following requirements: